bastienmichaux/generator-jhipster-db-helper/README.md

 # generator-jhipster-db-helper
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
-> A JHipster module for better interaction with an already existing database.
+> JHipster module, A JHipster module for already existing databases

 # Introduction

 This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.

-This is a work in progress.

-This generator will make mapping on an already existing database easier.
-We will modify the behavior of the`jhipster:entity` subgenerator.

 # Prerequisites